 On the opposite side there are four pins coming out of the H-4 bayonet mount.
 These four pins align with the opposite four pins on the cartridge.
 All you need is a small length of wire to connect each pin to the opposing counterpart pin on the cartridge.
 It is that simple!
 There is no need to cross over the pins or any complex mapping.
 Each pin from the bayonet coupling connects straight to the opposite pin on the cartridge.

-Non-Standard Cartridges: If you have a cartridge that follows a different pinout and colour code, then the best way to identify the channel pairs is to use a digital or analog multimeter and measure the resistance or continuity across the pins.
+Non-Standard Cartridges: If you have a cartridge that follows a different pinout and colour code, then the best way to identify the channel pairs is to use a digital meter and measure the resistance or continuity across the pins.
 In this case, you are looking for a pair of pins with a small resistance or continuity across them.
 This will indicate that there is a pick-up coil connected across them.

 Here are some colour coded wires / leads for wiring the headshell to the cartridge.
 It is always a good practice to use coloured wires and adhere to the correct convention.
 These wires are readily available from record and hi-fi specialists as well as electronics shops.
 Frequently changing cartridges makes the end-clips loose and they wear out.
 It is a good idea to replace these wires when the clips get loose.